Owner and Founder - Heather Desjardins

 Heather Desjardins is an experienced resource teacher who is certified through the Ontario College of Teachers.
-She began specialized work with students with learning differences early in her teaching career.
-She loves helping parents, students, and teachers with her knowledge and expertise, and enjoys helping students by finding the best way for them to learn according to their unique strengths, needs, and learning styles.
+She began specialized work with students with learning differences early in her teaching career, and she has extensive experience and training in the field of learning disabilities.
+She loves helping parents, students, and teachers with her knowledge and expertise.
+She enjoys helping students by finding the best way for them to learn according to their unique strengths, needs, and learning styles.
 She helps many families in the community through The Open Door, as well as through her work as the Chair of the Board of Directors of The Learning Disability Association of Ottawa-Carleton.

 Heather is very hands on in managing The Open Door.
-She conducts all testing, dyslexia assessments, trains and mentors the tutors, and oversees the progress of the students of The Open Door’s tutoring and reading remediation programs.
+She conducts all testing and dyslexia assessments, mentors the tutors, and oversees the progress of the students of The Open Door’s tutoring and reading remediation programs.
 She is always happy to take the time to answer questions for families, regardless of whether or not they are clients.

 “My favourite thing is to see students, who have struggled so much with reading, with their nose in a book – reading for pleasure!”

 Administrative Coordinator and Online Liaison - Marla Ruta

 Marla started her work with The Open Door as a Barton Reading and Spelling System Instructor.
 She studied English at the University of Ottawa, and is very passionate about literature, language, and learning.
 She is a positive and supportive guide on her students' journey to independence in literacy.

 She became interested in tutoring after researching dyslexia when her husband started working for The Open Door.
 Having seen the impact the Barton program has had on the lives of children, Marla knew she wanted to provide that opportunity to others as well.
 She is a positive and supportive guide on her students' journey to independence in literacy.